Vegan Bento Boxes: Plant-Based Lunches for Kids

 Before I purchased Ri’s first box, we were in a lunch slump.
-I think I sent a sandwich nearly every day, which is totally cool if your kid eats them, but she didn’t.
+I think I sent a sandwich nearly every day, which is totally cool if your kid eats them - but she didn’t.
 I was tossing her food out at the end of the day and wondering if she was getting proper nutrition.
 It’s hard enough getting kids to eat, but even more worrisome while vegan.
-Perusing the Facebook group, all of the lunches looked yummy and interesting, and what I loved the most about the bentos was how darn versatile they were!
+Perusing the Facebook group, all of the lunches looked yummy and interesting, and what I loved the most about the bento boxes was how darn versatile they were!
 I was hooked from the start.

 Posting on the page became a weekly ritual and I really felt connected to the other parents.
 Being the only vegan in the group, I think most of the parents were pleasantly surprised with the options I presented.
 Many of them jokingly asked if I could prepare their lunches as well!

 Not too long after, I decided to start an Instagram account just to show people the endless possibilities that vegan kids have in their lunchbox.
-I am not a chef or a food blogger.
+I'm not a chef or a food blogger.
 I use my favorite recipes from other chefs and bloggers, veganize regular recipes, and tweak others to suit whatever I have on hand.

 A few things to consider:

 - I don't add any spicy seasoning to the recipes, even if it’s listed in the ingredients.
 Rileigh’s palate can’t handle the heat and I want her to enjoy the food!
 I recommend introducing new flavors at home.

 Breakfast For Lunch

-Banana Bread French Toast!
+2. Banana Bread French Toast!

-The Breakfast Burrito
+3. The Breakfast Burrito

 The Breakfast Burrito with roasted garlic potatoes, sauteed kale, breakfast links, avocado, and hummus spread.